 This post is written as part of a paid partnership with the Downeast Acadia regional tourism board based on my personal travel to the area.
 All opinions are my own.

-Whether you are visiting Acadia as part of a Maine road trip, or just focusing on this region, you should plan on spending more than a long weekend so that you have time to escape Mount Desert Island and enjoy some of these other things to do near Acadia National Park that aren’t nearly as crowded.
+Whether you are visiting Acadia as part of a Maine road trip, or just focusing on this region, you should plan on spending more than three days, so that you have time to escape Mount Desert Island and enjoy some of the other things to do near Acadia National Park that aren’t nearly as crowded.

 Before you go, be sure to check the park website for current road conditions, closures, or reservations.
 You can also visit the Downeast Acadia tourism website for more ideas on what to do near Acadia National Park.